wrightw404/ReadME-Generator-node/README.md

         - [Questions](#questions)

         #Description
-        w
+        created an application using node js that creates a README based on user input

         #installation
-        w
+        install inquirer and make type: module in package.json

         #usage
-        w
+        run node index.js in command line

         #license
         ![badge](https://img.shields.io/badge/license-MIT-brightgreen)
         This project is using a(n) MIT license.

         #contributing
-        w
+        can clone or fork project on github repo

         #tests
-        w
+        no tests at the moment

         #Questions
-        Find me on GitHub: [w](https://github.com/w
+        Find me on GitHub: [wrightw404](https://github.com/wrightw404
-        You can reach out to me at w
+        You can reach out to me at wrightw404@gmail.com